Natural Color System

-The Natural Color System (NCS) is a proprietary perceptual color model.
+The Natural Colour System (NCS) is a proprietary perceptual color model.
 It is based on the color opponency hypothesis of color vision, first proposed by German physiologist Ewald Hering.
 The current version of the NCS was developed by the Swedish Colour Centre Foundation, from 1964 onwards.
 The research team consisted of Anders Hård, Lars Sivik and Gunnar Tonnquist, who in 1997 received the AIC Judd award for their work.
-The system is based entirely on the phenomenology of human perception and not on color mixing.
+The system is based entirely on the phenomenology of human perception as opposed to color mixing.
 It is illustrated by a color atlas, marketed by NCS Colour AB in Stockholm.

 Definition

 The NCS states that there are six elementary color percepts of human vision—which might coincide with the psychological primaries—as proposed by the hypothesis of color opponency: white, black, red, yellow, green, and blue.
 The last four are also called unique hues.
 In the NCS all six are defined as elementary colors, irreducible qualia, each of which would be impossible to define in terms of the other elementary colors.
 All other experienced colors are considered composite perceptions, i.e. experiences that can be defined in terms of similarity to the six elementary colors.
-E.g. a saturated pink would be fully defined by its visual similarity to red, blue, black and white.
+E.g., a saturated pink would be fully defined by its visual similarity to red, blue, black and white.